Capital punishment in Wyoming

 Capital punishment is a legal penalty in the U.S. state of Wyoming.

 Since the reinstatement of the death penalty in the United States in 1976, Wyoming carried out only one execution: that of Mark Hopkinson in 1992 for ordering the murder of four people.
-As of March, 2022, there are no defendants who are sentenced to death in Wyoming.
-The last defendant who was sentenced to death, Dale Eaton, had his death sentence was overturned by the federal court of appeals for the tenth circuit, and was resentenced to life imprisonment without parole in March, 2022.
+As of March 2022, there are no defendants who are sentenced to death in Wyoming.
+The last defendant who was sentenced to death, Dale Eaton, had his death sentence overturned by the federal court of appeals for the tenth circuit, and was resentenced to life imprisonment without parole in March 2022.

 Wyoming does not have a designated execution chamber, but the state has said it will use the parole board meeting room at the Wyoming State Penitentiary in the event an execution by lethal injection does occur in the future.
 The execution of Mark Hopkinson in 1992 took place in a converted holding cell at the since-closed North Facility of the Penitentiary.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if only a single juror opposed death (there is no retrial).

 Only the Governor of Wyoming may grant commutation of a death sentence.
 Since 1977, no commutation has been granted.

 Death row for men is located at the Wyoming State Penitentiary in Rawlins, and the location for women is at the Wyoming Women's Center in Lusk.

 The method of execution is lethal injection.
-Gas inhalation is provided as backup method if lethal injection should ever be found unconstitutional.
+Gas inhalation is provided as the backup method should lethal injection ever be found unconstitutional.

 Wyoming is the only state that does not allow news reporters to be execution witnesses, allowing only people authorized by the condemned.
 Mark Hopkinson did not authorize any to his execution in 1992, so there were no witnesses at all.